As part of our $1 million commitment to Sunshine Coast health services, Wishlist offers a research grant round.

-- The objectives of the Wishlist Research Grants are to:
+The objectives of the Wishlist-SERTF Collaborative Research Grants Scheme are to:

-- Enhance health outcomes by financially supporting research;
+- Enhance health outcomes by financially supporting SCHHS research.

-- Encourage novice and early career researchers in developing a research career;
+- Encourage SCHHS early career researchers in developing a research career.

 - Promote innovative health care through identifying and implementing evidence-based practices and developing an ongoing culture of learning.